Home > Cincinnati Theft & Fraud Attorney

 Passing a bad check in the State of Ohio is an illegal and criminal act.
 Even if you write a check for basic utilities, gas, or food, you can still face criminal charges for passing a bad check if certain conditions apply.

-Fraud
+Fraud Charges

 Fraud encompasses a wide range of criminal offenses.
 The general term of fraud can be defined as anyone who knowingly and intentionally misrepresents facts or details for personal gain.

-Possible Penalties for Theft in Ohio
+The Penalties for Theft in Cincinnati, Ohio

 The following can be used to determine penalties for theft offenses: